naiquevin/blog-src/content/python-itertools.md

 times).
 Wait.. but we just need first 4 items right, why is it even getting called that many times?
-The problem is that although we started with a generator, ``filter`` needs to run each item through the predicate function and so the generator ends up getting consumed.
-Finally, we get a list and all we can do now is slice out the first 4 items.
+The problem is that although we started with a generator, ``filter`` needs to run each item through the predicate and so the generator ends up getting consumed.
+Finally, we get a list from which we slice out the first 4 items.

 ```pycon